iamr-kumar/iamr-kumar/README.md

 ### What I am upto

 - 🔭 I’m currently working on some Android and Next.js projects.
-- 🌱 I’m currently learning Android Development and Next.js along with DSA.
+- 🌱 I’m currently learning Flutter and Next.js along with DSA.
 - 👯 I’m looking to collaborate on some great open source projects!
-- 🤔 I’m looking for help with Android and Next.js projects
+- 🤔 I’m looking for help with Flutter and Next.js projects
 - ⚡ Fun fact: I frequently visit the Outlands in Apex Legends

 ### Tools and Technologies I use